flybywiresim/docs/docs/beginner-guide/starting-the-aircraft.md

 After setting correct frequencies, look at the **glareshield** and locate the `BARO` reference.
 You can set the barometer in either `IN HG` or `HPA`.
 Just below the barometer reference, turn on the `FD`.
 You should see a green light indicate it has been turned on.
 ![Radio Panel](../assets/beginner-guide/starting-aircraft/radiopanel.png)

+### ECAM Fuel Page

+Verify that on the ECAM fuel page that your aircraft has enough fuel for the flight.

+If you do not have enough fuel for the flight you can refuel via Microsoft Flight Simulators hovering menu bar or through the flyPad.

 ---